mainkoon81/Study-09-MachineLearning-E/README.md

 ---
 ## 00. Feature Scaling in the pre-processing data stage
  - Unbalanced features: height / weight..the unit differ you dummy!
-How this combination of features can describe someones ?
+How this combination of features can describe someone ?
  - Transform features to have a range [0,1]
 <img src="https://user-images.githubusercontent.com/31917400/41969522-972a0526-79ff-11e8-9064-6035360353d2.jpg" />